Howland High School

-Howland High School is a public high school in Howland Township, Ohio, United States, near Warren, Ohio.
+Howland High School is a public high school in Howland Township, near Warren, Ohio, United States.
 It is the only high school in the Howland Local School District.
-Sports teams are called the Tigers, and they compete in the Ohio High School Athletic Association as a member of the All-American Conference.
+Athletic teams are known as the Tigers, and they compete as a member of the Ohio High School Athletic Association in the All-American Conference, and concurrently in the Eastern Buckeye Conference for football.

+History

+Early education in Howland Township began in the early 20th century, with the consolidation of several one-room schoolhouses into two buildings, Center School and Bolindale School.
+By 1917, students in Howland attended the first Howland Centralized High School, with transportation being provided through horse-drawn vans.
+The first graduation of the Howland High School was held in 1921, with Anna Mary Strudoff serving as the school's first ever graduate, and the schools lone graduate of the class of 1921.

+Following population growth during the first half of the 20th century, a new and larger high school opened at its current location in 1949.

+Extracurricular activities

 Speech and debate

-Howland High School's Speech & Debate team won OHSSL State Championships in the 2008-2009 and 2010-2011 seasons.
+Howland High School's Speech & Debate team won OHSSL State Championships in the 2008-2009 and 2010–2011 seasons.